maybenomad/WMU-CS2240/A1_Map/README.md

 ```c
 int map_remove(map_t* self, const char* key);
 ```
 Removes the entry associated with the given key.
-Returns 0 on success.
+Returns OK on success, SYS_ERROR if an error occurred within a system call, and NO_KEY_EXISTS if the key does not exist.

 ```c
 int map_size(map_t* self);